NotLawson/goalkeeper/README.md

 # Just Checking In (JCI)
-> Working title
+> Working title.

 > This project is still way in development.
 Go away.

 ## Idea
-The idea

 ## Developement
 Notes and ideas surrounding the actual development
 Web app